 2) What is the difference between spending a vacation at a resort and experiencing the island as a local?”

 “In a resort, you’ll get all the comforts like food, the hotel bedroom, and some activities that people do in resorts.
 This is okay if people want to come to the DR to spend a week, relax near the pool, and enjoy the good weather.
 Getting to know the island as a local, on the other hand, is understanding that the Dominican Republic is more than Punta Cana or Casa de Campo.
 There is a lot to see and discover.
 Talking to people on the streets, trying the local food, and just living the experience as a true Dominican is something that a resort won’t give you.”

-Tell us how to go local in the Dominican Republic.”
+3) How do you go local in the Dominican Republic?”